-• Participation in class (25 percent of your final grade)

-You should come to class prepared to engage the material.
+- Participation in class (25 percent of your final grade) - You should come to class prepared to engage the material.
 This daily participation will help you apply the concepts you are learning and expose where you still have questions.
 To participate effectively, you will need to keep up to date with the assigned reading and continually think about how ideas from one set of readings relate to the others.
 You should be prepared to critically evaluate arguments made by the various authors, by other students, and by me.
 (Of course, we'll practice how to do this.)
 Sometimes, participating will mean contributing to all-class discussions, whether by asking questions or adding insights; sometimes we will have short group activities.
 You will receive a discussion grade for every class.
 This grade will be based on your contributions to class discussion and any more formal presentations.
-Other short assignments, group projects and quizzes, both pre-announced and not, could occur and would be factored into this discussion grade.
+Other short assignments, group projects and quizzes, both pre-announced and not, could occur and would be factored into this discussion grade. - Discussion leadership.

-• Discussion leadership.
 Once during the semester, you and another student together will serve as "chief interlocutors" for class.
 This will be part of your participation grade.
 You should be very confident about the readings for the day and prepare three to five overarching questions that tie together the readings for class discussion.
 Prior to this responsibility, your group must meet with me, having e-mailed me the questions beforehand.
 We'll sign up in class for this responsibility.

-Graduate students will also present on Charles Tilly's Democracy on September 30th.
+Graduate students will also present on Christian Welzel's Freedom Rising on February 21.

 - There will be a class Discussion Board open on Canvas throughout the semester.
 Participation in the discussion board is voluntary unless I direct otherwise.
 The discussion board is a place for you to process readings, raise questions that remain after our class discussions, or share insights.
-Insightful comments, especially those that advance our class discussion will earn class participation credit.
-These comments can be made after class, but you are especially likely to earn credit if you raise questions or comments about the day's readings before class starts. - Reading paragraphs.
-To advance our discussion and to help you master and integrate the readings, you will write "reading paragraphs" during some weeks.
-These assignments will not count toward your final grade, but you cannot pass the class without seven assignments graded 2 or better (more information in the section below). - Country specialization and website (20 percent of your final grade) Students will work in teams to develop expertise on the progress of democratization in the Czech Republic, Slovakia, Poland, and Hungary.
+Comments on the discussion board will earn participation credit. - Reading paragraphs (10 percent of your final grade) To advance our discussion and to help you master and integrate the readings, you will write "reading paragraphs" during some weeks.
+You cannot pass the class without seven assignments graded 2 or better (more information in the section below). - Country specialization and website (10 percent of your final grade) Students will work in teams to develop expertise on the progress of democratization in Hungary, Poland, Slovakia, and Ukraine.
+Some resources are available on Canvas to get you started.

-On October 21, each team will have up to 30 minutes to present on their country.
+On March 28, each team will have up to 30 minutes to present on their country.
 Focus on political developments since the fall of communism.
 All group members should have a speaking part, and you should have a Powerpoint presentation.
 Try to make your country's experience meaningful to the other students.
 Keep in mind that it is hard to process a lot of new facts, all at once.

-On October 21, each team will also share a website about your country.
+On March 28, each team will also share a website about your country.
 Provide information in a curated form that will be useful to the other students in the class.
 (A long list of articles won't help them.)
 This website can be updated throughout the semester.
 These websites will all link to our class Canvas page.
 You can use Canvas or another tool to create the website, as long as you link to our class Canvas page.